 Understanding Straddle Injury

-A straddle injury is when trauma occurs to the groin area between the thighs.
-It can happen from straddling a hard object, or accidents such as falling onto a bicycle crossbar.
+A straddle injury takes place in the groin area between the thighs.
+It can result from straddling a hard object.
+Or it can be caused by accidents, such as falling onto a bicycle crossbar.

 What causes straddle injury?

-The injury can happen in many ways, such as a sporting accident or falling while straddling any of these:
+The injury can happen in many ways, such as a sports-related accident or falling while straddling any of these:

 Bicycle crossbar